 Robert Dick-Hambeck has been intensively involved in the development and market approval of medical devices for more than 15 years.
 As a graduate engineer for precision engineering, he has worked for manufacturers for 10 years and as a consultant for 8 years.
 Therefore, his knowledge of international regulations, especially MDD/MDR, 21 CFR, and the "Guidance" documents, as well as the relevant standards, such as IEC62304, IEC62366, ISO13485, ISO14971, IEC60601, is accordingly deep.
 He supports the Institut as a generalist with the set-up of complete QM systems, the improvement of processes, the definition of product definition and approval strategies, as well as the creation of technical documentation.
 He is an expert for modular damage and IT security risk management.

-Immanuel Bader heads the usability / human factors department at the Johner Institute and is managing director of the Johner Institute North America Inc.
+Immanuel Bader heads the usability / human factors department at the Johner Institute and is Chief Executive Officer of the Johner Institute North America Inc.

 Luca Salvatore helps our customers both in writing the technical documentation and authorisation documents and in creating QMS.
 As an informatics professional, he was involved in university based medical products startup as software developer at the beginning and later on as quality manager.